sirkubax/couchbase-server-ansible/linux/README.md

 Now it's time for bootstrapping the Couchbase Server cluster.

-Open a terminal, change into the `linux` subdirectory of this project's top level directory and execute the top level Ansible playbook with a command like the following:
+Open a terminal, change into the *linux* subdirectory of this project's root directory and execute the top level Ansible playbook with commands like the following:

 ```
+cd linux
-ansible-playbook -i <hosts> site.yml
+ansible-playbook -i centos site.yml
 ```

-Replace *<hosts>* with `centos` or `ubuntu` depending on the operating system you're using for your cluster nodes.
+Replace *centos* with *ubuntu* if you'd prefer to use Ubuntu hosts for your cluster nodes.

 After some time to configure the OS, download and install Couchbase Server, and initialize the cluster, you'll soon be ready to try out your new cluster.